-A. General Sale order: Dairy, Goats, Rabbits, Lambs, Turkeys, Beef, Poultry, and Swine will sell.
-Junior exhibitors will randomly draw for their own sale position per species.
+General Sale order:

+- Goats, Rabbits, Lambs, Turkeys, Beef, Poultry, Swine and Dairy will sell.
+Junior exhibitors will randomly draw for their own sale position per species. - All Champions and Reserve Champions of all species will sell after a rotation of the species order above.